koriroys/pakyow-docs/docs/routing/groups.md

       end
     end

-Hooks (TODO reference) can be applied to a group of routes, making it easier to organize back-end logic.
-A common need in a web-based application is to protect parts of the application so only authenticated users have access.
+[Hooks](/routing#hooks) can be applied to a group of routes, making it easier to organize back-end logic.
+A common need in a web-based application is to protect parts of the application so that only authenticated users have access.
 Though an easy problem to solve conceptually, it becomes tedius to define and manage the routes if hooks are applied to each route individually.
 Instead, we can use route groups:

     ruby:
-    fn :login_required do
+    fn :require_auth do
       redirect '/' unless session[:user]
     end

-    group :protected, before: [:login_required] do
+    group :protected, before: [:require_auth] do
       get '/bar' do
         p 'you found foo'
       end